Foster Youth Museum Presents: Hope Through the Eyes of HYPE

 About Foster Youth Museum

 Foster Youth Museum (FYM) is the largest collection of art, artifacts and video portraits about youth experiences in foster care.
 Conceived by current and former foster youth, the museum offers a unique opportunity to understand foster youth perspectives and how youth can heal and grow with supportive relationships, collaborative decision‐making, positive encounters, and respect.
-FYM has multiple traveling exhibitions that include that cover the following things: Foster Youth Lost Childhoods, Foster Youth and Higher Education, Foster Youth and Houselessness, Foster Youth and Tattoo Stories and Foster Youth and their Chosen Families.
-In addition to FYM solo exhibitions, FYM collaborates with agencies and organizations to support new and unique museum exhibition collaborations.
+FYM has multiple traveling exhibitions that cover the following things: Foster Youth Lost Childhoods, Foster Youth and Higher Education, Foster Youth and Houselessness, Foster Youth and Tattoo Stories and Foster Youth and their Chosen Families.
+In addition to FYM solo exhibitions, FYM collaborates with agencies and organizations to support new and unique museum exhibitions.

 For more information about FYM, please contact FYMuseumED@gmail.com.

-About Freedom Forward and the HYPE Center
+About Freedom Forward’s HYPE Center

 Freedom Forward’s mission is to collaborate with Bay Area youth, ages 14-24, to transform systems and prevent their exploitation.